What is the enlisted application/selection process?

 In general, the frequency of our permanent change of station rates aligns with the rest of the Air Force, although we do tend to have a slightly higher-than-average move rate.
 The needs of the Air Force and prescribed tour lengths determine how frequently our agents move.

 Temporary duty travel varies according to an agent's assignment.
 Some OSI units require a great deal of work-related travel, especially those that are responsible not just for one installation but for others within a region.
 Other units require much less travel.
 The nature of OSI work, however, practically dictates at least some travel for everyone, as any investigation could require an agent to conduct an interview or gather evidence at other locations.
 And, from time to time, agents are called away to testify at courts-martial at their previous assignment locations.

 Yes, just like most members of the Air Force, agents deploy.

 There are no special physical requirements.
 You must simply be worldwide qualified and have a current passing score on all components of the fitness assessment.
 More information is available from your military personnel section.

 How do I get into certain specialties, like technical services, computer-crime investigations, etc.?

 You apply directly for those positions upon entry.
 Make your desire known to your base OSI unit at the outset.
 Your aptitude in the specialty will be evaluated by a practicing agent within that specialty, who will assess your current level of knowledge and ability to learn more.

 If hired, will I wear civilian clothes to work?

-When performing agent duties, you'll wear "agent attire," which is typically the same as business attire for males and females (examples below).
+When performing agent duties, you'll wear "agent attire," which is typically the same as business attire for males and females.
 However, you will be required to maintain a full complement of Air Force uniforms for Professional Military Education, ceremonial purposes, and other instances that may arise that require uniform wear.